 St. Pete-Clearwater, Florida is well known for its post-card white sandy beaches, sunny days, and tangerine sunsets over the Gulf.
 But I recently learned that this area is much more than beaches, sunshine, and chill vibes.
 It is also offers plug-and-play adventure activities and globally inspired flavours.
 With intentions to explore approachable outdoor activities (approachable in that most soft-adventure or beginners can enjoy), and the desire to be inspired by the local food scene, I spent a week challenging my expectations of St. Pete-Clearwater.
 If you're also interested in the ‘other' side of this region of Florida, feel free to read on and decide what adventures and tastes you will dive into when you arrive in St. Pete-Clearwater!

 On the food front, the St. Pete-Clearwater area has strong Cuban, Creole, and Greek influences.
 This was not what I was expecting in this neck of the palm trees.
 And of course, access to fresh, delicious seafood was abundant.
-Knowing this, my meal plan for this trip focused recipes that showcase seafood caught just off the coast.
+Knowing this, my meal plan for this trip focused on recipes that showcase seafood caught just off the coast.
 And, as always, I wanted to show the simple ways that these meals can work on-the-go for those enjoying outdoor activities.

 Exploring St. Pete-Clearwater, Florida?
 By Ebike is PERFECT!